When I moved from my home on the other side of the county to the shore after over 28 years inland it was during a time of immense loss.

 We don’t know where his journey will take him.
 Soon he will be out of sight, but that doesn’t mean he no longer exists.
 It just means we can’t see him any more.
 And whatever beauty he brought us as he passed our way is still alive in our hearts.

-To receive my news....
-If you'd like to know about my painting & print debuts, my artisans' debuting creations and events at my gallery, please enter your email address below and select your specific areas of interest.
-Your privacy is important to me.
-I do not sell or share my mail list with anyone ever.
+If you'd like to be among the first to learn about Ellen's new paintings and debuting prints, small gift items featuring Ellen's paintings, special events and other studio news, please enter your email address below and select your specific areas of interest.
+Your privacy is important to us and we do not sell or share your email with anyone, ever.

-All images, design and text copyright Ellen H. Rice 2018, Ocean View, Delaware.
+All images, design and text Copyright Ellen Rice Associates, LLC, Ocean View, Delaware, 2024.
 All rights reserved.